gsvamsikrishna/python-kafka-microservices/README.md

 1. Select **Global Access**, then click Next.

-1. Save your API key and secret - you will need these during the workshop.
+1. Copy and Save your API key and secret - you will need these during the workshop.

-1. After creating and saving the API key, you will see this API key in the Confluent Cloud UI in the **API keys** tab.
+1. CLick **Download and continue**.
+You will see this API key in the Confluent Cloud UI in the **API keys** tab.
 If you don’t see the API key populate right away, refresh the browser.

-1. Note down the API Key and Secret for use in later steps.

 ***